Christmas and Stress. Does Christmas cause stress for you or your loved ones?

 Sound and Vision

 Coping with fewer daylight hours can be difficult for people, and somehow I believe that impacts almost everybody.
 It impacts our mood and well-being.
-Did you know that being too dark or too bright cause negative moods?
+Did you know that being too dark or too bright causes negative moods?
 Actually, our brains don’t like that generally dark environment is regularly punctuated with bright lights, but Christmas decorations are all about that.

 If I speak for myself, I don’t feel that Christmas decorations and lights impact my stress levels or mood.
 Okay, okay, it impacts me somehow, but usually, I feel happier and more hopeful for the future (like a woman in the image below).
 I guess we all are different.
 How is this problem for you?

 If we want a great Christmas, there needs to be someone who will organize everything and experience greater stress because of it.
-I know for myself how hard is it even if our family try to keep it simple and easy done.
+I know for myself how hard is it even if our family tries to keep it simple and easy done.
 Yes, of course, I experience holiday stress and too often I feel tired after Christmas.

 There are too many things to be done at this time of year.
 Decorating, cleaning, food and gift buying, gatherings, organizing things, other tasks at work and home can cause a lot of stress and make you less happy about the upcoming holidays.
 You can be even too tired to care about it.

 I am sure you have your own Christmas expectations.
-But if you also count that you need to update everyone on your social media account how great your Christmas is, that can cause even more stress for you.
+But if you also count that you need to update everyone on your social media account on how great your Christmas is, that can cause even more stress for you.
 I never do that.

-Do you know what makes you stressful?
+Do you know what makes you stressed?
 Do you experience that a prolonged period in close quarters with a lot of your family can be stressful?
 I have experienced that, but my family gatherings aren’t big ones.
 So what could happen if there are a lot more people?
 I am afraid I wouldn’t cope with that very well so I am glad about the current situation.

 I need more privacy than having a house full of people even if I love them so much, and it is one of the causes of my holiday stress that is more overwhelming than another kind of stress.
 How about you?
 Other people are just stressful to be around if it’s for a longer period of time and you can’t get away.